zhangshijun55/BrowserOS/README.md

 1. **Set breakpoints** in any file under `src/` (background scripts, options page, etc.)
 2. **Press F5** or select **"🚀 Debug Extension (One-Click)"** from the debug dropdown
-3. VS Code will:
-   - Build the extension in development mode with source maps
-   - Launch Chrome with the extension loaded
-   - Enable debugging for all extension contexts

 #### Debugging Different Contexts